-Our hope is our web site will help you to gain a better understanding of the church as it was originally set up by the Apostles.
+Our hope is our web site will help you, as a church leader, to gain a better understanding of the church as it was originally set up by the Apostles.
 We believe that the basics of New Testament church life are generally relevant to any culture, any time, with few exceptions.

 Some of the basics, as we see them, are: